johndehavilland/mainblog/content/posts/2025-07-30-using-ai-to-understand-ai-action-plan.md

 ---
-title: Using AI to Understand America's AI Action Plan
+title: Beyond Summarizatio - Using AI to Deepen Understanding
 tags:
 date: '2025-07-31'
 draft: 'false'
 ---

+Everyone’s talking about AI transforming how we work but how often do we actually use it to think better?
 America's AI Action Plan was unveiled earlier this month.
 It focuses on 3 core pillars:
 * Accelerate AI Innovation
 * Build American AI Infrastructure
 * Lead in International AI Diplomacy and Security.